IRSeyed/NekoBoy/README.md

 A basic version of the classic **Breakout / Arkanoid** game.
 Move the paddle, bounce the ball, and break those bricks!

-📁 Be sure to copy any **additional files** included with this game.

 ---

 ### 🦖 `dino.py`
 A simple remake of the **Chrome Dino** game.
 Jump over obstacles and survive as long as you can!

-📁 May include extra files (like assets or score tracking).
-Check the folder contents.

 ---